 The initial sculpting pass on the head and pelvis using Apoxie sculpt.
 I initially wanted to make her head bobble and left spacing between the base of her skull and her neck, but with the weight constraints of her head, hair, and crown, I ended up affixing her head to her neck with extra wire.

-Further progress on the body.
+Further progress on Celeste's body.
 I chose to build out her appendages with Polyfil to give her some mobility and softness.

 Second pass on the face to add a nose, redefine the eyelids, and add eyelashes.